 Helms College, Augusta Main Campus has classrooms and administrative offices located at 3145 Washington Road, Augusta, GA 30907.
 In the School of Hospitality, there are three fully operational culinary teaching labs and four lecture classrooms, all multimedia equipped.
+Our Baking and Pastry program has an industrial baking kitchen and a professional baking lab.
 Helms College culinary students receive experiential learning opportunities at Edgar's Grille, an on-site, fine dining restaurant.
 Edgar's Bakehouse, located alongside Edgar's Grille, was founded to bring authentic French style pastries to Augusta.
-The menu includes a wide range of coffee, artisanal breads, pastries and sandwiches.
-Edgar's Bakehouse serves and an experiential learning venue for our Baking and Pastry students.
-There are also two academic development classrooms furnished with computers and learning resources.
-In the School of Health Services, there are five lecture/lab classrooms for health care programs, and one computer lab with full Internet access.
-Helms College, Augusta Campus is fully handicapped accessible.
+Edgar's Bakehouse also serves as an experiential learning venue for our Baking and Pastry students.
+There is an academic development classroom furnished with computers and learning resources available to all students on campus.
+In the School of Health Services, there are five lecture/lab classrooms for health services programs, and one computer lab with full Internet access.
+Students have access to a large student commons, which includes space for studying and computer research.
+The campus is fully handicapped accessible.
 Parking is available free of charge in a spacious parking lot.